nyunesu/nyunesu.github.io/_pages/self-advice.md

 - **Think outside the box**

-  *If all your experiments succeed, you're not doing enough experiments.
-Step out of your comfort-zone, go crazy and explore new playable concepts.*
+  *If all your experiments succeed, you’re not doing enough experiments.
+Step out of your comfort zone, go crazy, and explore new playable concepts.*